Mutilated Lips

 "Mutilated Lips" is a song by American rock band Ween.
 It was released as the lead single from their sixth studio album, The Mollusk (1997), on June 24, 1997.

 Composition

 The song lyrics refer to being under the influence of psychedelic drugs.
-It explains that such drugs distort an unattractive girl into appearing to have mutilated lips.
-The song's inclusion of acoustic guitar, bongos, synths, and keyboards were said to give the song a "psych-folk trippiness".
+The song's inclusion of acoustic guitar, bongos, synths, and keyboards was said to give the song a "psych-folk trippiness".
 The lyrics also make reference to the Ethiopian emperor Haile Selassie I. Given the extremity of this lyrical non-sequitur, this reference may be an evolved distortion of the Salassia mollusk.